simon-bar/docs.getcloudify.org/content/manager/offline.md

 ---
 layout: bt_wiki
-title: Advanced Blueprint Example
+title: Offline manager
 category: Blueprints
 draft: false
 weight: 11000

 ---
-# Offline Manager
-Deploying an offline manager is easy using cloyudify.
+Deploying an offline manager is easy using cloudify.
 Cloudify manager consists of the manager source code in addition to external components, plugins, modules and agent packages.
 Creating a file server reachable from the designated managers network and configuring these paths in the inputs file is all the configuring you need.

 ## The resources
 Frist let us go through the resources and why we actually need them.